 In an instant, everything is different.
 A blow to the head can cause your life to change in a second.
 Concussions and traumatic brain injuries (TBI) are unpredictable and extremely dangerous if not treated properly.
 To most people, you may look normal on the outside, but there’s damage on the inside affecting your ability to think clearly and impacting your ability to work.

 That’s where the Law Office of Cohen & Jaffe, LLP comes in.
 We help you get the compensation you deserve for your head injuries.
 But it’s not just about the money.
 It’s about putting your life and the lives of your loved ones back together.

-If you have suffered a serious concussion or other TBI in the New York City area, we are ready to fight for you.
+If you have suffered a serious concussion or other TBI in Long Island and nearby areas including Nassau County, Suffolk County and Queens, we are ready to fight for you.

 Personal injury, handled personally.
 Contact us today for a free consultation.

 Table of Contents

 The brain is a soft and squishy organ made up of nerve cells called neurons.
 These neurons form tracts – almost like highways – that carry messages to different parts of the brain, which control certain movements or actions.

 They also work together to control more complex functions, such as speech, the five senses, personality, thought processing, breathing, heart rate and more.

 When a traumatic brain injury occurs, the neurons or nerve tracts can be affected.
 If that happens, they may not function correctly, and ultimately affect the body’s ability to work correctly.
 Damaged neurons or neuron tracts can cause impairment or a complete inability to do a particular function.

 Concussion symptoms vary for each person, and they often include: